Updated: January 2025 | Author: Dr. Khushbu Jain | Reviewed by: Dr. Anant Bagul (Orthopedic surgeon and stemcell specialist)

 Gluten-rich and casein-rich food may interact with folic acid absorption and increase neurodevelopmental weakness symptoms in autistic children.

-Moreover, the casein protein may cause gastrointestinal problems in autistic children who are prone to digestive problems and may not be able to digest milk items easily.
+Moreover, the casein protein may cause gastrointestinal problems in autistic children who are prone to digestive problems and may not be able to digest milk products easily.

-Children like cheese, flavored yogurt, and chocolate milkshakes, but all these items may be avoided as they are a rich source of casein protein.
+Children like cheese, flavoured yoghurt, and chocolate milkshakes, but all these items may be avoided, as they are a rich source of casein protein.

-Artificial ingredients in food like additives, preservatives, added colors and flavors are not good for the health of the brain of autistic children and these ingredients also slow down the growth.
+Artificial ingredients in food, like additives, preservatives, added colors, and flavors, are not good for health, and these ingredients also slow down growth.

-Some food like red meat and sea fish may also contain mercury which can be toxic for autistic children.
+Some foods, like red meat and sea fish, may also contain mercury, which can be toxic for autistic children.

 Sugars and artificial sweeteners can trigger hyperactivity in autistic children.
 They can even worsen the hyperactivity behavior in children by stimulating the pathways in the brain that cause hyperstimulation.